Find Affordable College Courses

 The colleges and universities below are the most popular for natural resources and conservation majors pursuing a bachelor's degree.

 Our analysis found University of Wisconsin - Stevens Point to be the most popular school for natural resources and conservation students who want to pursue a bachelor’s degree in the Great Lakes Region .
-Located in the town of Stevens Point, UW - Stevens Point is a public college with a moderately-sized student population.
+Located in the distant town of Stevens Point, UW - Stevens Point is a public school with a moderately-sized student population.

 About 32% of the students majoring in natural resources and conservation at the school are women while 68% are male.